psychemedia/storytelling-notes/ross-may-hill-old-ellen.md

 The writer adds: "As I am suffering through a cruel attack made upon me in the Press. which has incapacitated me from earning my living, I do hereby appeal to the sympathetic public for their kind consideration and help.
 Any small subscription will be most thankfully received and acknowledged by Ellen Hayward, or by Mr. W. Leonard French, Eureka House, Bilson Green, Cinderford."
 ```

-What looks rather like a specifically placed advertorial immediately preceded the article in the *Ross Gazette*.
+What looks rather like a specifically placed advertorial immediately preceded the appeal when it was reprinted in the *Ross Gazette* a week later.

 ```{admonition} The Ross Cures, June 1905
 :class: dropdown